U.S. watchdogs accuse Chinese Apple supplier of unsafe work conditions

 After the explosion, China suspended work at more than 200 factories in Jiangsu province, home to Catcher Technology's Suqian facility, for safety checks as part of a nationwide review.

-The watchdogs' report said that after last month's Jiangsu explosion, supervisors at Catcher had specifically mentioned the high flammability of the plant's aluminium-magnesium alloy and the need to take precautions to prevent fires.
+The watchdogs' report said that after last month's Jiangsu explosion, supervisors at Catcher had specifically mentioned the high flammability of the plant's aluminum-magnesium alloy and the need to take precautions to prevent fires.

 "But, after this announcement, no new measures were taken to improve fire prevention or worker safety," the report said.